All students are required to take religious studies. Seventh graders must choose one of the offerings.

 In this course, students are introduced to multiple themes that help them explore their spirituality and involvement in the community.
 While examining the formation of the Christian faith and development of current practices, students study the components that create the Catholic identity.
 This course includes an examination of communal and personal beliefs, an introduction to various forms of prayer and worship, and an understanding of the holy sacraments.

-Global Social Justice (GSJ) is a Catholic theology course that connects social justice with current events.
+Catholic Social Teaching (CST) is a Catholic theology course that connects social justice with current events.
 While exploring the principles of Catholic Social Teaching, students apply Christian values to current world issues and examine ways they are called to action.
 Through the study of our Christian calling to be active in the world, students explore various world issues, discuss the impact of these issues on our global community, and what can be done to eliminate and prevent various problems.
 In collaboration with other disciplines, students are able to connect faith in action with broader world issues.